ayushxx7/ayush-mandowara-blog/content/Flask/03-Information-Passing-between-Frontend-and-Backend-Part-One.md

 ---

 ## PURPOSE
-### To pass dynamic information from your server to your front end and vice-versa
+### To pass dynamic information from the front end to the server [HTML Forms Parsing]

-#### The Author assumes that you have read this blog [02] and have basic understanding of integrating HTML with Flask.
+#### The Author assumes that you have basic understanding of integrating HTML with Flask.

 # Sending Information from Frontend HTML to your Python Server Script.